HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 It's much more important to be able to iterate quickly, than to have a 99%-accurate model to start with.
 But iterating quickly is not easy.
 There are a lot of delicate steps involved in getting a new model rolled out into a production environment.
-Make sure to undersand the steps involved, and automate them as far as possible.
+Make sure to understand the steps involved, and automate them as far as possible.
 Leading companies have fully automated deployment pipelines, that allow them to update (and revert) production code within minutes.

 {% hookin 5 %} **Take programming seriously.**
 A large part of the day to day work of a Data Scientist, consists of writing code.
-In many circumstances you are effectively a Sofware Engineer with a broad Statistical know-how.
+In many circumstances you are effectively a Software Engineer with broad Statistical know-how.
 This means, you should treat programming as a profession.

 The good news is: It's not all that hard.
-If you made it through graad school im pure maths, you are more than smart enought to become a decent programmer.
+If you made it through grad school in pure maths, you are more than smart enough to become a decent programmer.
-After all, a proof is very similar to a progam.
+After all, a proof is very similar to a program.

 The bad news is: It's a huge mess.
 Approaching programming from first principles (Touring Machines, Lambda Calculus) is a rabbit hole with no end.